InnoFang/Android-Code-Demos/README.md

   The VolleyDemo is show the basic usage of Volley, meanwhile I use Volley and [JUHE](https://www.juhe.cn/) API to implement a function that query phone number attribution in China , and this application also use the M-V-P pattern, so you can learn how to build an application by using Volley and M-V-P pattern.

-1. If you want to see the basic usage of Volley, the following three java class files you can refer to

-      * MainActivity.java
-      * VolleyInterface.java
-      * VolleyRequest.java

-2. If you want to see the implementation of phone number attribution querying application, you can see the other files in those packages
-    * app
-    * bean
-    * constant
-    * model
-    * presenter
-    * util
-    * view

 + [CallBackDemo](https://github.com/InnoFang/Android-Code-Demos/tree/master/CallBackDemo)

      - CallBackDemo0: CallBack simple usage